Skip to Content

 Built-In Cover

-This means that you can run the fan, circulating air, when it’s raining.
+The MaxxAir fan has a built-in cover that serves as a rain shield.
+This means that you can run the fan to circulate air when it’s raining.
 It also means that you don’t have to worry about leaving the ceiling fan open inadvertently when you’re away from the rig and it starts to rain.

 The built-in cover also means that you don’t need to purchase a separate vent fan cover.
 That’s one less piece of gear to buy and install.
 Speaking of which, if you do already have a fan without a cover, you can install one of these awesome Camco Aero-Flo RV vent fan covers (like we did in this video).